GDoux/Perroquet-Subtitles-for-VLC/README.md

     * Initial Release tested on linux

 * Main possible improvements:
-    * support and test srt file for better compatibility
+    * Support and test srt file for better compatibility
-    * implement color code when "input" is getting close to "correction"
+    * Implement color code when "input" is getting close to "correction"

 ## License